cytosmart-bv/AxionVueOpenAPI/README.md

 This function returns the temperature in Celsius of the device.

-You need to give the serial number of the device you want to target
+You need to give the serial number of the device you want to target.

 ```python
 temperature = connector.get_temperature(serial_number)
 ```

-## Change activate camera (fluorescence)
+## Change active camera (fluorescence)

-To use fluorescence you will need change the active camera.
+To use fluorescence you will need to change the active camera.
 The camera can be set to 3 different values, RED, GREEN, or BRIGHTFIELD.
 This will only work if your device is an FL device otherwise only BRIGHTFIELD is available.